cesarParra/expression/README.md

 ## Components

+> 📓 All components supported on communities are meant be used within an LWR template.
+They might
+> work in Aura templates, but keep in mind they developed and tested with LWR in mind.

 ### Formula

 The `Formula` component allows you to evaluate an expression and display the result.
 It can be used